-In fact, at the heart any successful modern eСommerce or retail strategy lies a personalized experience.
+In fact, at the heart any successful modern eCommerce or retail strategy lies a personalized experience.

-There are many ways in which you can upgrade your customer journey to provide a more streamlined and personal experience, but it’s important to stay within your means, and focus on strategies that are optimal for your business niche.
+There are many ways in which you can provide a more streamlined and personalized customer journey, but it’s important to stay within your means, and focus on strategies that are optimal for your business niche.
 What works for Netflix or Uber, isn’t necessarily going to work for you.

 The most critical thing to focus on is harnessing your business data.
-This will enable you to make better decisions about your marketing approach, and provide an overall better experience for your customers.
+This will enable you to make better decisions about your marketing approach, and provide the best online shopping experience for your customers.
 Read on to find out how.